When it comes to bringing back an extinct creature, we often think first of dinosaurs.

 Cloning a mammoth was the first way scientists thought to bring the mammoth back.
 Back in 2011, a team of scientists from Japan, Russia and the United States were reportedly working together to clone a mammoth.
 According to CNN, the plan was to use DNA extracted from a mammoth carcass preserved in a Russian lab and insert it the egg of an African elephant.
 The goal was to create a mammoth embryo this way by 2016.

 There hasn't been much progress made with this approach, however.
 One potential reason is that the freezing process doesn't stop the cell death.
 It may slow down the process, but a few thousand years will still break cells apart.
 "Ten thousand years of radiation.
-In a frozen specimen that has no metabolism going on, it's accumulating and breaking into bits," George Church, a professor of genetics at Harvard Medical School, told The Washington Post in 2015.
+In a frozen specimen that has no metabolism going on, it's accumulating and breaking into bits," George Church, a professor of genetics at Harvard Medical School, told The Washington Post.
 "That DNA will never function again."

 Church has been involved in the process of bringing back the mammoth, too, albeit in a more scaled back way than outright cloning.
 Relying on the sequenced genome, Church's project seeks to bring about a "proxy" species to the mammoth, one that shares some traits and functions of the woolly mammoth.
 To achieve this, Church's team is carefully placing the genes of woolly mammoths into the cells of Asian elephants.
-As of 2018, they have made more than 40 changes to the Asian elephant using CRISPR, the gene-editing technology.
+As of 2018, they made more than 40 changes to the Asian elephant using CRISPR, the gene-editing technology.

 The mammoth genes have mostly focused on those that would allow the proxy species to thrive in cold weather, specifically mammoth hemoglobin, which allows blood circulation even at low temperatures, woolly hair for protection against the elements and the development of more fat for insulation and fasting.
 Once these traits appear sufficiently in stem cell-derived tissues, researchers will begin experiments to create embryos.
 They hope to place these embryos in artificial uteri, eliminating the need to use an Asian elephant as a surrogate for this woolly proxy.